Scholarship Stipend Payments

 Any reimbursement to an undergraduate or graduate student which has not meet one of the criteria above for University student travel and reimbursement will be taxable scholarship income to the recipient, but not reported on Forms W-2 or 1099-MISC.* It is the recipient's responsibility to maintain records for these scholarship payments.

-*Nonresidents for tax are required to have a 14% federal withholding and the payment will be reported as scholarship income (Income code 16) on form 1042-S.
+*Nonresidents for tax are required to have a 14% or 30% federal withholding and the payment will be reported as scholarship income (Income code 16) on form 1042-S.

 To certify the student travel or reimbursement is a University reimbursement, the student and Faculty member or Principal Investigator (if paid from a federal grant) must complete Payroll Form "Student Certification for Business Related Travel Reimbursement".
 If the certification letter is not attached to the reimbursement request, the payment will be considered taxable scholarship income.